The core of every business organisation’s mission is to answer customer needs. In order to do so you must first identify and understand them.

 As you can see applying the Lean Startup approach gets easier and easier as your startup grows.

-The next and last post of this series will be on how to apply Lean Startup during the concierge phase of your startup.
+The next post of this series will be on how to apply Lean Startup during the concierge phase of your startup.

 Although you may be selling at a discount or simply selling and reimbursing as your product is not yet ready.